-Big Apple Speech is completing certification
+Big Apple Speech has completed the certification process

 with the International Association of Orofacial Myology (IAOM),

 in order to provide sanctioned, evidence based, and thorough intervention.

 “Tongue Thrust” / Interdental swallow / Reverse swallow aka “Myofunctional Therapy”

 Elimination of Sucking habits: thumb/fingers/pacifier